kouropalatis/kouropalatis/README.md

 MSc in Business Analytics at **DTU**, specializing in NLP, Knowledge Graphs, and LLMOps.
 I focus on shipping end-to-end systems — from raw text ingestion to containerized, production-ready APIs.

-> LLMs alone hallucinate and go stale.
-Knowledge graphs provide structured, verifiable facts.
-Retrieval connects them to live information.
-The systems worth building sit at the intersection of all three.

 ---

 ## 🔗 The pipeline I build